 Structure of classes and lectures

 The teaching is structured into four modules and is delivered through a combination of lectures, seminars, field work and conferences.
 The core module teaches the conceptual and theoretical bases of geography.
 Students are taught the different approaches to human and physical geography, as well as methods of collecting and analysing data.
 Three cycles of internal conferences offer students a chance to gain more in-depth knowledge of current research topics..
-A supporting module allows students to personalise their programme at the same time by pursuing courses related to their specialisation, either within the unit or faculty or externally, which are complementary to their discipline or interdisciplinary choices.
-Students conclude their studies with a Master's thesis under the supervision of a professor.
-A field trip is organised abroad in one of the teams' research regions (Morocco in 2009, Namibia in 2011, Central Asia in 2013).
+A supporting module allows students to personalise their programme at the same time by pursuing courses related to their specialisation, either within the Unit or Faculty or externally, which are complementary to their discipline or interdisciplinary choices.
+Students conclude their studies with a master's thesis under the supervision of a professor.
+A field trip is organised every year in one of the teams' research regions.

 This study programme offers diverse career openings: teaching, research, administration and public institutions (local, cantonal, federal, international), urban and regional planning, environmental engineering consulting, sustainable development, regional development.